9erson/bytebles/Videos/Pizza Calculator/Outline.md

 			- Parenthesis overrides default order of operations
 	- Print total
 - Script Outline
-	- Step 1
+	- Phase 1
 		- Display welcome message
-			- Welcome to our Pizzaria!
-What would you like to have?
+			- `print("Welcome to the Pizza Order Calculator!")`
 		- Talk about print function
+			- Built in function
+			- Takes in a string
+				- Surrounded by quotes
+			- Displays the string to the screen
 		- Create variables and assign values for:
 			- pizza_total
 			- Sub-total